Invariants of Hamiltonian flow on locally complete intersections: Proof of results from and

 \section{Proof of results from \S \ref{s:mr} and \S \ref{s:dmr}}

-As pointed out in \S \ref{s:dmr}, all of the theorems in \S \ref{s:mr} are implied by the more general versions in \S \ref{s:dmr}, and in particular, everything follows from Theorems \ref{t:mt-dm-2d} and \ref{t:mt-dm-2d-fl}, in their more general form where $X$ is allowed to be analytically locally complete intersections $X$ of arbitrary dimension $\geq 2$ equipped with a top polyvector field $\Xi_X$ which vanishes at only finitely many points, i.e., at $\Xsing$.
+As pointed out in \S \ref{s:dmr}, all of the theorems in \S \ref{s:mr} are implied by the more general versions in \S \ref{s:dmr}, and in particular, everything follows from Theorems \ref{t:mt-dm-2d} and \ref{t:mt-dm-2d-fl}, in their more general forms where $X$ is allowed to be an analytically locally complete intersection of arbitrary dimension $\geq 2$ equipped with a top polyvector field $\Xi_X$ vanishing at only finitely many points (i.e., at the finite singular locus).
 To prove these results, we follow the steps in the outline of the proof in \S \ref{ss:mr-proof-outline}, with subsections here numbered the same as the outline there.

 As the statements are local, it suffices to replace $X$ with an open neighborhood of each $s \in \Xsing$, i.e., to assume $|\Xsing| = 1$.
-Note that if $X$ is smooth, then the theorems immediately follow from the fact that, in this case, $M(X) \cong \Omega_{\Xsmth}$ by \cite[Example 2.6]{ES-dmlv}).
+Note that if $X$ is smooth, then the theorems immediately follow from the fact that, in this case, $M(X) \cong \Omega_{\Xsmth}$ by \cite[Example 2.37]{ES-dmlv}).

 It suffices to assume that $X$ is an analytic complete intersection in a polydisc $Y$.
 We henceforth assume this.
-Let $\dim X = n$ and say that $X$ is cut out of $Y \cong B^{n+k}$ by $k$ analytic functions, $f_1, \ldots, f_k \in \cO_Y$.
+Let $\dim X = n$ and say that $X$ is cut out of $Y \cong B^{n+k}$ by $k \geq 1$ analytic functions, $f_1, \ldots, f_k \in \cO_Y$.
 Up to shrinking $Y$, we can assume in fact that $X$ is contractible (\cite{Gil-eavlc}, cf.~also \cite[2.10]{Mil-spch}).